5haiqin/5haiqin/README.md

 <p>
   🌱 I am currently working on and developing my programming skills.<br>
-  🔭 I worked on IoT and have experience in Python & Web Development.<br>
+  🔭 I worked on IoT and have experience in Python & Web Dev.<br>
   💬 Skills I acquire in programming languages such as Python, SQL.<br>
   ⚡ Interest in IoT/AI/ML, Automation, Blockchain Development, Cyber Security etc.<br>
   <!--✨ I only like perfection.-->